ropensci-archive/bomrang/data-raw/create_BOM_station_list.md

 # This file is a pseudo-fixed width file.
 Line five contains the headers at
 # fixed widths which are coded in the read_table() call.
 # The last six lines contain other information that we don't want.
-# For some reason, reading it directly from the BoM website does not work, so
+# For some reason, reading it directly from the BOM website does not work, so
 # we use download.file to fetch it first and then import it from the R
 # tempdir()